Do you need periods, or are they “God’s design flaw” as a senior health professional said in a recent Guardian article?

 That doesn't happen if you're having true periods.

-3. Periods are a chance to feel noble, or have a break.
+Periods are a chance to feel noble, or have a break

 Carrying on despite your period can make you feel incredibly noble and powerful.

-But it can also be quite nice to have a break, if you can.
+But it can also be a good excuse to have a break, which is no bad thing.

 That said, those of us who want periods have some pretty good reasons: